-Local Council Tax Support (LCTS)
+Local Council Tax Support Scheme (LCTS) 2019/20

-A summary of the draft scheme for Working Age persons and the Government scheme for Pension Age claimants
+A summary of the scheme for Working Age persons and the Government Scheme for Pension Age claimants

-Local Council Tox Support (I CTS)

-Local Council Tax Support (LCTS) for Donaion

-A summary of the draft scheme for Working Age persons and the Government scheme IOF Pension

-Age claimants 1

-Introduction 4

-The draft LCTS scheme for working age persons 4

-The draft LCTS scheme for working age persons 4

-Class 1 4

-Class 2 4

-What LCTS will be payable to working age person?
-5

-Protection for certain working age persons 5

-The LCTS scheme for Pensioners (persons who have reached the age at which pensio n

-credit can be claimed)

-The LCTS scheme for Pensioners (persons who have reached the age at which

-pension credit can be claimed) 5

-Class 1 5

-Class 2 6

-Class 3 6

-What LCTS will be payable to Pension Age persons?
-6

-How LCTS works 6

-Who can claim?
-6

-How much LCTS can I get?
-7

-How is maximum LCTS calculated for the Pension Age Scheme 7

-How is maximum LCTS calculated for the Working Age Scheme 7

-Extended Payments 7

-If you do not get Pension Credit Guarantee, Income Support, income-based

-Jobseeker's Allowance or income related Employment and Support Allowance 8

-Capital 8

-Absences from home 8

-Going away 8

-How to claim 8

-Appointees 9

-Information and evidence 9

-How long will it take to decide your claim for Council Tax Support 9

-Date of claim 9

-If you change your address 9

-Backdating a claim 9

-Start of Council Tax Support 9

-Start of LCTS where a claimant acquires a partner 10

-End of Council Tax Support 10

-End of Pension Credit Guarantee, Income Support, income-based Jobseeker's

-Allowance or income related Employment and Support Allowance entitlement 10

-People who live with you - non-dependants 10

-Non-dependants 10

-Non-dependant deductions from Council Tax Support (Pension Age Scheme) 11

-Working out the amount of Council Tax Support 11

-How is maximum LCTS calculated for the Pension Age Scheme 11

-How is maximum LCTS calculated for the Working Age Scheme 11

-What if I do not receive Pension Credit Guarantee, Income Support, income-based Ł

-Jobseeker's Allowance or income related Employment and Support Allowance?
-12

-Second Adult Discount Pension Age Scheme 12

-Income less than applicable amount 13

-re GOOD -

-Income greater than applicable amount 13
+Local Council Tax Support (LCTS) A summary of the scheme for Working Age persons and the Government scheme for Pension Age claimants 4 Introduction The LCTS scheme for working age persons 4 The LCTS scheme for working age persons 4 Class 1.....
+Class 2.....
+4 What LCTS will be payable to working age person?.....
+5 5 Protection for certain working age persons.....
+The LCTS scheme for Pensioners (persons who have reached the age at which pension credit can be claimed).....
+The LCTS scheme for Pensioners (persons who have reached the age at which pension credit can be claimed).....
+5 Class 1 5 Class 2 6 Class 3.....
+6 What LCTS will be payable to Pension Age persons?.....
+6 How LCTS works.....
+6 Who can claim?.....
+6 How much LCTS can I get?.....
+7 7 How is maximum LCTS calculated for the Working Age Scheme.....
+How is maximum LCTS calculated for the Pension Age Scheme 7 Extended Payments 7 If you do not get Pension Credit Guarantee, Income Support, income-based Jobseeker's Allowance or income related Employment and Support Allowance...
+8 Capital.....
+8 Absences from home 8 Going away 8 How to claim 8 9 Appointees Information and evidence.....
+9 How long will it take to decide your claim for LCTS 9 Date of claim.....
+9 If you change your address 9 Backdating a claim 9 Start of LCTS 9 Start of LCTS where a claimant acquires a partner 10 End of LCTS 10 End of Pension Credit Guarantee, Income Support, income-based Jobseeker's Allowance or income related Employment and Support Allowance entitlement 10 People who live with you - non-dependants 10 Non-dependants.....
+10 Non-dependant deductions from LCTS (Pension Age Scheme) 11 Working out the amount of LCTS 11 How is maximum LCTS calculated for the Working Age Scheme.....
+11 How is maximum LCTS calculated for the Pension Age Scheme 11 What if I do not receive Pension Credit Guarantee, Income Support, income-based Jobseeker's Allowance or income related Employment and Support Allowance?.
+12 Second Adult Discount Pension Age Scheme 12 Income less than applicable amount 13 Income greater than applicable amount 13

 Calculating your needs 13

-Living Allowances or Applicable Amounts 13
+Living Allowances or Applicable Amounts 14

 Calculating your resources 16

 Income 16

-Capital 21
+Capital 20

 How LCTS is paid 23

-How you will be notified about your Council Tax Support 23
+How you will be notified about your LCTS 24

 How can I appeal?
 23

 Changes of circumstances 24

 Students 24

 Information and information sharing 25

 Counter Fraud and Compliance 26